JoanZapata/tilesview/README.md

 We thought it could render a lot faster if we render the SVG to a bitmap once and just draw the bitmap on every frame.
 But this has **2 problems**: the bitmap would **change size** when the users zooms in and out, and it would get **too big** on higher zoom levels.

 So I started working on **tilesview**, with the help of [@NicolasPoirier](https://github.com/NicolasPoirier).
 It basically cuts whatever you need to display in **tiles**.
-Tiles are 256x256 images, created on a background thread when needed, and reused as soon as they get offscreen.
-When the user zooms in, new tiles are rendered with the appropriate scale, but they are still 256x256. **All it needs from you is then to know how to fill those tiles.**
+Tiles are `256x256` images, created on a background thread when needed, and reused as soon as they get offscreen.
+When the user zooms in, new tiles are rendered with the appropriate scale, but they are still `256x256`. **All it needs from you is then to know how to fill those tiles.**

+Let's see an example with a [huge `11730x6351` image](https://raw.githubusercontent.com/JoanZapata/tilesview/master/tilesview-demo/src/main/assets/world.jpg) displayed on a `730x400` TilesView.

 ![Scale 1](/graphics/scale1.jpg)

 ![Scale 2](/graphics/scale2.jpg)

 In the example above, you can see the strength of this method: it only needs to build and draw **at most 6 tiles on screen at any given time**.
-Of course that depends on the screen size, it would probably be 30 or 40 on a real device.
-Instead of drawing a very huge image or a very complex SVG, the GPU only needs to draw those 30-40 small images, and the GPU is **very good** at it.
+Of course that depends on the screen size.
+Instead of drawing a very huge image or a very complex SVG, the GPU only needs to draw those 6 small images, no matter what the zoom level is, and the GPU is **very good** at it.
 Using this technique, we reached **60 FPS** again!

 ### Usage